MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

    > **Note:** You will need to create the resource group before you run the workflow.

-1. Note that the workflow relies on a secret to authenticate to the target Azure subscription during the Set up Azure CLI step, as evidenced by the statement `creds: ${{ secrets.AZURE_CREDENTIALS }}`.
+1. Note that the workflow relies on a secret to authenticate to the target Azure subscription during the Set-up Azure CLI step, as evidenced by the statement `creds: ${{ secrets.AZURE_CREDENTIALS }}`.

    > **Note:** You will need to set up this secret before you run the workflow.